evan-annix/pychart/README.md

 ![](https://i.imgur.com/t34nH8d.png)

 A simple bar graph generator that I've made specifically to prove that YouTube commenter was correct, and that a whole bunch of people in the replies are absolutely factually wrong and/or dumb.
 I obtained the data to support this objectively based and true opinion from the [TechPowerUp GPU Spec Database](https://www.techpowerup.com/gpu-specs/?mfgr=NVIDIA&mobile=No&workstation=No&igp=No&sort=released "TechPowerUp GPU Spec Database"), filtering for Nvidia GPUs, then using the filter text "TX 70" to see only the 70 Series cards.
-The 70 series was chosen because they're generally seen to be the high-mid range of GPUs, and because fuck you that's why.
+The 70 series was chosen because they're generally seen to be the high-mid range of GPUs, and because I said so.
 This gave me this rough data, which I then added price data to.
-Source: the internet.
+Source: Trust me, bro.
 <br>